The Toll Gate: Plot

-As described in a film magazine, bandit leader Black Deering (Hart) leads his band on what he declares to be their last raid only to be captured when Tom Jordan (Singleton), one of the members, betrays him to the authorities.
+As described in a film magazine, bandit leader Black Deering leads his band on what he declares to be their last raid only to be captured when Tom Jordan, one of the members, betrays him to the authorities.
 Deering escapes and attempts to reach the Mexican border.
 However, hunger forces him to enter a western town.
 Here he meets Jordan, whose opposition results in a burning of the town and Deering's escape and pursuit by a posse.
-He takes shelter in the home of Mary Brown (Nilsson), a widow who lives in a lonely cabin with her little son (Headrick).
-She willingly poses as Deering's wife, but the Sheriff (Richardson) is not convinced and asks permission to house his men in the cabin for the night.
+He takes shelter in the home of Mary Brown, a widow who lives in a lonely cabin with her little son.
+She willingly poses as Deering's wife, but the Sheriff is not convinced and asks permission to house his men in the cabin for the night.
 This brings about the situation where Deering, on his honor, must reveal his identity.
 News comes of a threatened attack by Jordan on members of the posse, and Deering requests the opportunity to die fighting and is given it.
 During the fight Deering kills Jordan, who is Mary Brown's missing husband.
 The Sheriff grants Deering his freedom.